datanucleus/docs-datanucleus/src/site/markdown/documentation/development/dynamic_class_metadata_enhance_runtime.md

 # Section : [Documentation](../index.html) > [Development](index.html)

-## Dynamic Class/MetaData Generation, Enhancement and Runtime Using DataNucleus
+## JDO : Dynamic Class/MetaData Generation, Enhancement and Runtime Using DataNucleus

 It is possible with DataNucleus to [dynamically generate classes in-memory](#Class_Generation), then [generate MetaData for this in-memory class](#MetaData_Generation), then to [enhance the in-memory class definition](#Enhancement), and subsequently to [generate the Schema for this class](#SchemaTool), and finally to [persist objects](#Persistence).
 All of this without any physical _"class"_ file.
 To do so you need to make use of a custom ClassLoader, and the use the various APIs for JDO3+.

-_Note : this example was developed for DN v2.0_.
-The current version can be found in [GitHub](https://github.com/datanucleus/tests/blob/master/jdo/general/src/test/org/datanucleus/tests/DynamicEnhanceSchemaToolTest.java).
+_Note : The current version of this code can be found in_ [GitHub](https://github.com/datanucleus/tests/blob/master/jdo/general/src/test/org/datanucleus/tests/DynamicEnhanceSchemaToolTest.java).

 ### Class Generation

+This step is needed where we don't actually have any Java class file(s) to persist.
+If you have your Java class then skip this

-    private static byte[] createClass(String className) throws Exception {
+    private static byte[] createClass(String className)
+    throws Exception
+    {
         ClassWriter cw = new ClassWriter(0);
         MethodVisitor mv;
         FieldVisitor fv;

         String classNameASM = className.replace('.', '/');

-        cw.visit(Opcodes.V1_5, Opcodes.ACC_PUBLIC + Opcodes.ACC_SUPER, classNameASM, null, "java/lang/Object", new String[]{});
+        // TODO Use getAsmVersionForJRE instead of V1_6 (requires proper stack map) cw.visit(Opcodes.V1_6, Opcodes.ACC_PUBLIC + Opcodes.ACC_SUPER, classNameASM, null,
+            "java/lang/Object", new String[]{});

         fv = cw.visitField(Opcodes.ACC_PRIVATE, "name", "Ljava/lang/String;", null, null);
         fv.visitEnd();

         // Default Constructor
         {
             mv = cw.visitMethod(Opcodes.ACC_PUBLIC, "<init>", "()V", null, null);